aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

 version, since overlaps cannot be discarded, and should be used only if wannier90 failed to converge for the particular case under study.

+By default, three checkpoint files are generated during or at the end of a DI calculation run.
+These files have the same name as the pwc file but with `-sijrestart`, `-sij`, and `-fa` suffixes.
+The `-sijrestart` file is written at certain points during the calculation of the atomic overlaps, and its purpose is to serve as a restart checkpoint in case the calculation is interrupted.
+If the `-sijrestart` file is present and valid, the atomic overlap calculation can be continued from the point it was last written.
+Using the NORESTART keyword prevents critic2 from reading or writing the `-sijrestart`.

-By default, two checkpoint files are generated during a DI calculation run.
-These files have the same name as the pwc file but with `-sij` and `-fa` suffixes.
-The former checkpoint file contains the atomic overlap matrices, and the latter, the exchange-correlation density ($$F_{AB}$$) integrals required for the DI calculation.
-The presence of any of these two files makes critic2 read the information from the files and bypass the corresponding calculations, which are quite time consuming in general.
+The `-sij` and `-fa` checkpoint files are written at the end of a DI calculation.
+The former contains the atomic overlap matrices, and the latter, the exchange-correlation density ($$F_{AB}$$) integrals required for the DI calculation.
+The presence of any of these two files makes critic2 read the information from the files and bypass the corresponding calculations altogether, which are quite time consuming in general.
 The keywords NOSIJCHK and NOFACHK deactivate reading and writing these checkpoint files.
 You can calculate the DIs from these files directly without the pwc file using the DELOC_SIJCHK and DELOC_FACHK options to INTEGRABLE.

 By default, the overlap between two MLWFs whose centers are a certain distance away are discarded.
 The WANCUT keyword controls this